Find Course Reserves (print, media, music)

 Streaming Media for Class Instructional Support

-The University of Massachusetts Amherst Libraries is now offering a streaming media service to on-campus course instructors who use a Learning Management System.
+The University of Massachusetts Amherst Libraries offers a streaming media service to UMass-Amherst course instructors who use a Learning Management System.
 Capacity is limited.
 The purpose of the service is to support classroom instruction by providing required course content through on demand streaming of library-owned media.
 Videos of class lectures may be more suited to podcasting and are not within the scope of this service.
 For more information on how to include library-owned media in your course using streamed contant please email us at: email@example.com